patfada2/budget/README.md

 add a ytd view
 - some things like gifts or travel might be better to thave a tyearly budget
+- new tab, stacked abr chart x = month, stack by cat

+add an investments page

 bugs: